lostboyslab/open-filament-database/README.md

     Navigate to the URL printed in the console, most of the time this will be [http://localhost:5173](http://localhost:5173).

 ### Submitting changes
-After you've added your data you should run the data_validator like so to make sure your formatting and data is correct like so.
+After you've added your data you should run the **data_validator** to make sure your formatting and data is correct like so.

 ```bash
 python data_validator.py --folder-names # Validates folder names.